Educational Equity: All Children Learn and Thrive

 These partnerships take two forms: First 10 Community Partnerships bring together multiple elementary schools, school district leaders, and early childhood programs to improve the quality and coordination of early childhood education and care throughout a geographic area or community.
 First 10 School Hubs are anchored by a single elementary school that extends its partnerships with families to include those with young children ages 0 to 4 and forms partnerships with early childhood providers and community organizations in its catchment area.
 A First 10 community partnership might include one or more First 10 school hubs.

-Four Broad Strategies Tailored to Community Needs
+Three Broad Strategies Tailored to Community Needs

-- Support professional collaboration to improve teaching and learning
+- Collaborate to improve teaching and learning

 - Coordinate comprehensive services for children and families